cosmicog/Blueprint-wiki/Setting-up-your-project's-AndroidManifest.xml.md

 ```
 Be sure they are enabled if you plan on enabling donations to you.
 Otherwise, you are free to remove them.

-Additionally, if you plan on enabling donations.
-You must also add a license key, even if you don't enable license check, as that key works for both license check and in-app purchases (donations).
-Check how to do it [here](https://github.com/jahirfiquitiva/Blueprint/wiki/Setting-up-your-project----MainActivity.kt#what-does-every-line-do).
+Additionally, if you plan on enabling donations, you must also add a license key, even if you don't enable license check.
+That key works for both license check _and_ in-app purchases (donations).
+Learn how to do it [here](https://github.com/jahirfiquitiva/Blueprint/wiki/Setting-up-your-project----MainActivity.kt#what-does-every-line-do).